alskfl222/youtube_playlist/README.md

 > to manage BGM playlist in youtube

-- test in jupyter notebook : test.ipynb
+- testing in jupyter notebook
 - module : test.py